AXIS People Counter

 Turn on Digital zoom and click Setup.

-If the camera has optical zoom, you need to go to the camera’s webpage to adjust the zoom.
+If the camera has optical zoom, you need to go to the camera’s web interface to adjust the zoom.

 Set Direction in to Up or Down depending on the direction of the people passing by in live view.